sara-salah1/ML-Pipeline-Using-Prepayment-factors-of-Mortgage-Loans/README.md

 ## How to Use

 1. **Input Data:**
    - Fill in the required details on the HTML page.
-This may include mortgage amount, interest rate, borrower's credit score, and other relevant information.
+This include mortgage amount, interest rate, borrower's credit score, and other relevant information.

 2. **Ever Delinquent Classification:**
    - Click the "Classification Model" button to receive a prediction on whether the mortgage is likely to become delinquent.